"The soul is healed by being with children."

 Innocence

-Innocence is the simple, pure awareness at the core of your being.
-It shows up as a clear, bright awareness that feels fresh and awake, an open heart that can be touched by life, a natural goodness that doesn't need to perform "goodness."
-This quality isn't something you need to create—it's already in you, even if it sometimes gets covered by old wounds or stories.
+Innocence is the simple, pure awareness at the core of our being.
+It shows up as awareness that feels fresh and awake, an open heart that lets life touch it.
+There's a natural goodness underneath that doesn't need to perform or prove itself.
+This quality isn't something we create—it's already in us, even when covered by old wounds or protective stories.

 Innocence is not childishness or ignorance.
-It is the deeper freshness that remains even after life has become hard and painful.
-That core cannot be destroyed by experience.
-Even when the world feels heavy, a spark of that lightness survives within you, waiting for moments when it can shine or be rediscovered.
+It is the deeper freshness that remains even after life becomes hard and painful.
+Our core of innocence cannot be destroyed by experience.
+Even when the world feels heavy, a spark of that lightness survives within us, waiting for moments when it can shine through.

 Innocence and the Lover

 The Lover archetype is about connection, intimacy, joy, and full engagement with life.
 Innocence is the Lover's pure heart.
-It says a clean "yes" to life, love, and pleasure.
-This "yes" is direct and honest in acceptance.
+It says a clean "yes" to life, love, and pleasure—direct and honest in acceptance.

-When the Lover is mature, innocence and passion work together.
-Desire is strong but not degrading.
+When the Lover is mature, innocence and passion aren't at odds.
+Desire is strong but not degrading or possessive.

-Innocence gives the Lover honesty: you don't have to pose, seduce, or defend.
-You simply show up and offer yourself.
+Innocence gives the Lover honesty: we don't have to pose, seduce, or defend.
+We simply show up and offer ourselves authentically.

 The Feel of Innocence

-When innocence is present, there's a unique quality to your experience.
-Things feel fresh, as if you're seeing them for the first time.
-Surprises can delight you again, even when they are small.
+When innocence is present, things feel fresh, as if we're seeing them for the first time.
+Surprises can delight us again, even small ones that others might overlook.

-Innocence also brings a kind of trust.
-Not naive belief that everything will work out, but a basic confidence in reality and your ability to meet it.
+Innocence also brings trust.
+Not naive belief that everything will work out, but basic confidence in reality and our ability to meet it with presence.

 Innocence and Clarity

 This clarity distinguishes innocence from naivety.
 The naive person doesn't see clearly; they filter out what's uncomfortable.
 The innocent person sees everything and remains open.
-You trust yourself to meet what's real and take it in.
+We trust ourselves to meet what's real without losing our essential brightness.

-Innocence also means you see yourself clearly.
-You don't need to keep up an image of purity.
+Innocence also means we see ourselves clearly.
+We don't need to keep up an image of purity or perfection.

 The Shadows of Innocence